homearanya/testing-site/src/content/articles/what-is-vuukle-part-2.md

   Vuukle is world’s top custom user engagement and commenting platform for enterprise sites and blogs.
 ---
-Vuukle is world’s top custom user engagement and commenting platform for enterprise sites and blogs.
-Using it you can **increase user engagement**, **increase traffic** and **increase website revenue**.

 ![What is Vuukle 01](/img/what-is-vuukle-part-2-img-1.png)